jakewvincent/jakewvincent.github.io/discourse-sim.md

 ---
 title: "Discourse Simulator for Task-Oriented Dialogue"
 layout: default
-updated: 2026-02-06
+updated: 2026-03-29
 ---

 # Discourse simulator for task-oriented dialogue

 ## Overview

-This system simulates multi-participant, task-oriented phone conversations by modeling the discourse moves of agentic participants who interact through *discourse operations* (implemented as MCP tools) on a shared discourse structure.
+This system simulates multi-participant, task-oriented conversations by modeling the discourse moves of agentic participants who interact through *discourse operations* (implemented as tools) on a shared discourse structure.
 Rather than treating conversation as a sequence of specific types of utterances, the system adopts a discourse-theoretic perspective.
 It models utterances not by what they *are* (e.g., "this is a question"), but by what they *do to the context*.

 The system combines insights from two theoretical areas: